-Many will recognise this iconic building as the home of MI6, the Secret Intelligence Service, which was soon-after nicknamed ‘Babylon-on-Thames’.
-This wasn’t Farrell’s original concept for the brownfield site, which used to be the location of the 19th-century Vauxhall Pleasure Gardens – in 1982 he had instead intended to create a vast urban village.
-However, in 1987 Regalian Properties (who bought the downriver plot) approached the Property Services Agency with a detailed proposal for a government complex, which was then approved.
-The building has a sense of palatial grandeur while simultaneously portraying an imposing fortress, combining 1930s industrial-modernist influences with that of Mayan and Aztec religious temples.
-Architecture critic Deyan Sudjic, OBE described the building in a 1992 Guardian article as an ‘epitaph for the architecture of the eighties’.
+Many will recognise this building as the home of MI6, the Secret Intelligence Service, which was soon-after nicknamed ‘Babylon-on-Thames’.
+This wasn’t Terry Farrell’s original plan for the site, which used to be the location of the 19th-century Vauxhall Pleasure Gardens – in 1982 he had instead intended to create a vast urban village.
+The building has a palatial grandeur combining 1930s industrial-Modernist influences with that of Mayan and Aztec religious temples.
+Architecture critic Deyan Sudjic, OBE described the building in a 1992 Guardian article as an “epitaph for the architecture of the eighties”.

 TV-am Studios (1981–1983)

 TV-am was the first-ever breakfast television franchise in the UK and its headquarters designed by Terry Farrell became a Postmodern landmark for the media age.
 Farrell combined wit and imagination to transform an industrial site on a tight budget into an instant brand for this relative newcomer.
 The building’s crowning glory were the dozen enormous eggcups on the roof (they cost the firm £1,200), which could be seen from the canal.
 The building was sold to MTV Europe in 1993, and unfortunately is now unrecognisable due to extensive renovation works.